AMutaa/Color-Game/README.md

+# Color Game

-# A simple rgb game made with HTML, CSS AND Javascript
+An RGB game created with Javascript, CSS and HTML